brianmueller/cssi-curriculum/_lessons/project/02-webapp-architecture.md

 Since this is a mock-up, we can be happy understanding a) what each component will look like and b) what logic we will need to implement.

 ###  Conclusion
 Notice we don’t need to fully understand HOW to implement our logic, but rather we should have a general understanding of what technology we can use.
-Here is the [design doc for Mountainview] (https://docs.google.com/a/google.com/document/d/12qPuYRBiP1AR6rJjbyzG2p_bm--bJ5SPVWK_cTpvA8w/edit?usp=sharing)